 I use the 0 and S functions in the examples for the remainder of this chapter, as they make the code shorter and easier to follow.
-Therefore, I have saved them in the file OSC. is (along with the C function, as I think you'll find it extremely useful) in the Chapter 21 folder of the accompanying archive of examples, freely downloadable from the companion website.
+Therefore, I have saved them in the file OSC.js (along with the C function, as I think you'll find it extremely useful) in the Chapter 20 folder of the accompanying archive of examples, freely downloadable from the http://lpmj.net website.

-You can include these functions in any web page using the following statement preferably in its <head> section, anywhere before any script that relies on calling them:
+You can include these functions in any web page by using the following statement-preferably in its <head> section, anywhere before any script that relies on calling them: